 Captured from video by Global News

-While two US and Canadian ships were passing through the Taiwan Strait, a Chinese naval vessel increased its speed significantly and cut in front of the USS Chung-Hoon, an action that a commander of the HMCS Montreal, Captain Paul Mountford, called "unprofessional," according to Global News.
+While the two US and Canadian ships were passing through the Taiwan Strait, a Chinese naval vessel increased its speed significantly and cut in front of the USS Chung-Hoon, an action that a commander of the HMCS Montreal, Captain Paul Mountford, called "unprofessional," according to Global News.

-Image of what is believed to be a Chinese warship (left) speeding up and cutting across the bow of the US ship USS Chung-Hoon, in a video of a Chinese ship nearly colliding with a US ship in the Taiwan Strait released by Global News on June 3.
+An image of what is believed to be a Chinese warship (left) speeding up and cutting across the bow of the US ship USS Chung-Hoon, in a video of a Chinese ship nearly colliding with a US ship in the Taiwan Strait released by Global News on June 3.

 Captured from video by Global News

-“The fact that this was radioed in advance clearly indicates that this was intentional,” Mountford said of the Chinese ship.
-He also said that the Chinese side told both the Canadian and US ships over the radio that they were entering Chinese territory, even though their joint mission was in internationally recognized waters, according to Global News.
+“The fact that this was radioed in advance clearly shows that this was intentional,” Mountford said of the Chinese ship.
+He also said that the Chinese told both the Canadian and US ships over the radio that they were entering Chinese territory, even though their joint mission was in internationally recognized waters, according to Global News.

 "I hope it was an isolated incident that will not happen to us again, because we have international law on our side.
 These are international waters," Global News quoted Mr. Mountford as emphasizing.